Updated August 2026 · Verified against Government of Saskatchewan guidelines

 25%

-Saskatchewan Petroleum Innovation Incentive (SPII) provides up to $1,000,000 - $5,000,000 A transferable Crown royalty and freehold production tax credit equal to 25% of eligible capital and operating costs for projects deploying first-of-kind or significantly advanced technologies (minimum TRL-7) in Saskatchewan's oil, gas, or helium sector.
+Saskatchewan Petroleum Innovation Incentive (SPII) provides up to 25% of eligible costs — $250,000 at the $1,000,000 minimum eligible project cost, to a $5,000,000 per-project cap (on up to $20,000,000 in eligible costs).
+Typical awards run $1,000,000-$5,000,000.
+A transferable Crown royalty and freehold production tax credit equal to 25% of eligible capital and operating costs for projects deploying first-of-kind or significantly advanced technologies (minimum TRL-7) in Saskatchewan's oil and gas sector.
 The program covers up to 25% of eligible costs.
-Applications are accepted Continuous intake — program extended to March 31, 2029.
-(As of March 2026, verified against Government of Saskatchewan program guidelines)
+Applications are accepted on an ongoing basis.

 Eligibility & Details